NiskashY/AirlineTicketSales/README.md

 # AirlineTicketSales
 Console app with admin and users accounts.
 You can buy, track and seerach for airpline tickets.
-/ Information stored in files in computer not in data base ( /
+(Information stored in files in computer)